alexobviously/bishop/README.md

 There are some parameters, namely `PromotionOptions` and `Action` classes, that require type adapters to be registered if custom implementations are built.
 Note that this isn't necessary if you don't want to use serialisation, and most likely only the most complex apps with user-generated variants will need this.
 This is relatively straightforward though - simply create a `BishopTypeAdapter` that implements the JSON import and export functionality and include it in either `Variant.adapters` or the `adapters` parameter in `fromJson`/`toJson`.
 See [example/json.dart](https://github.com/alexobviously/bishop/blob/master/example/json.dart) for a demonstration of how to do this.
 Also, all built-in variants are included in JSON form in [example/json](https://github.com/alexobviously/bishop/blob/master/example/json) for reference.

 Serialisation currently has a few limitations:
-* `Variant.startPosBuilder` is not supported.
-This will most likely result in the position builder functionality being refactored soon.
 * Piece types that aren't built with `PieceType.fromBetza()` aren't supported yet.
 * Parameterised conditions in Actions currently cannot be exported, because they are just function closures.
 For example, `ActionCheckRoyalsAlive` optionally takes a `condition`; if this condition is set, then the action will not be exported with the variant.
 If it isn't set, then there will be no problems.
-Similarly to `startPosBuilder`, this will probably result in conditions being refactored into a form that works with type adapters.
+This will probably result in conditions being refactored into a form that works with type adapters.

 ***